csswizardry/harry.is/_posts/2020-05-13-parma-ham-eggs-benedict.md

 type: post
 ---

-Eggs Benedict has always been a favourite of mine, but I’ve only recently begun making it at home.
-Some neat tricks and little hacks turn a series of very simple ingredients into a delicious, decadent brunch.
+Eggs Benedict has always been a breakfast favourite of mine, but I’ve only recently begun making it at home.
+Some neat tricks and little hacks turn a series of very simple ingredients into a delicious, decadent brunch—it’ll come together quicker than you think.

 <!--more-->